surma/surma.dev/content/things/raw-wasm.md

 ## A small WebAssembly module

-I am not going to explain all the details of the WebAssembly virtual machine, but just going to list a couple of short examples here that should help you understand how to read Wat.
-If you want to know more details, I recommend browsing MDN or even the [spec].
+I am not going to explain all the details of the WebAssembly virtual machine, but just going through list a couple of short examples here that should help you understand how to read Wat.
+If you want to know more details, I recommend browsing [MDN][wat] or even the [spec].

-You can follow along locally with the tools mentioned above, open the hosted version of the demos or use [WebAssembly.studio], which also has support for Wat, C, Rust and AssemblyScript.
+You can follow along on your own machine with the tools mentioned above, open the hosted version of the demos (linked under each example) or use [WebAssembly.studio], which has support for Wat but also C, Rust and AssemblyScript.

-> **Pro tip**: Did you know that the “Source” panel in DevTools will automatically disassembly .wasm files for you?

 {{< highlight wat >}}
 (;